Manuito83/torn-pda/README.md

 * Quick crimes option when you visit the crimes section.
 Just set up your preferred crimes and they'll appear in the top bar.

+* Trade calculator with total price calculation for cash, items and shares, plus the ability to copy total figures for a quick trading.

+* Automatic city items finder in the map.

-* Automatic alerts for travel and energy
+* Automatic alerts for travel and energy.

 * Follow your faction's chain live from the app, with instant energy updates.
+Use the chain watcher feature to avoid surprises.

 * Create your own target list, adding your own comments and many other details.
 Chaining has never been easier.